joeldom/redesign/about/content.md

    - **Blog Posts & Articles**: Deep dives into Tao/Dao principles in design & explorations of historical influences on aesthetics.
    - **Video Essays & Documentaries**: Documentaries on the evolution of tech aesthetics & video essays on design philosophy & legacy feature integration.
    - **LLM Prompts for Content Generation**: Generate blog post ideas on the intersection of AI & design, create video scripts discussing the philosophical aspects of your brand, & develop interactive tutorials on modular design & computational assistance.
+   - Topics:
+     - Dead Internet Theory: How at many points from web 1.0 - 2.0 things have shifted and what that means for web 3.0.
+     - Evolution of Language: How the pace of language formation has been accelerate the internet and memes.

 #### **4. Research**